JJ/alpine-raku/README.md

 It includes

-* Raku (Rakudo - NQP - MoarVM), latest version, as well as older versions in tags/subdirectories
+* Raku (Rakudo - NQP - MoarVM), latest version, as well as older versions in tags/subdirectories as a base image.
 * `zef` for module installation
 * [Linenoise](https://github.com/hoelzro/p6-linenoise) for REPL easiness.
 * User `raku` is defined from version/tag 2020.07, and the Raku process is